freyste/freyste.github.io/_posts/2015-1-24-Bamboo_Bicycle.md

 ---
 layout: post
 title: The Bamboo Bicycle
-summary: A dead simple technique for building a bicycle out of bamboo
+summary: A dead simple technique for building a bike frame out of bamboo
 excerpt_separator:  <!--end-->
 ---